-Best Kilo 141 loadouts for Warzone and Modern Warfare | Dexerto.com
+Best Kilo 141 loadouts for Warzone and Modern Warfare - Dexerto

 Modern Warfare and Warzone are two very different experiences, so you’ll need different weapon attachments depending on which you’re playing.
 Here, we break down your best options when using the Kilo 141 Assault Rifle.

-Modern Warfare's Gunsmith has been widely acclaimed, offering unprecedented weapon customization for a Call of Duty game.
+Modern Warfare’s Gunsmith has been widely acclaimed, offering unprecedented weapon customization for a Call of Duty game.
 However, with so many options come a number of difficult choices.
+With Warzone Season 6, the Grau and Bruen have fallen out of favor, while the Kilo has risen to prominence as a ranged laser beam.
+A perfect complement to an SMG or shotgun, we’re going through the best Kilo class for Verdansk and multiplayer’s distinct purposes.

 To make the choices simpler for you, we’ve chosen one loadout for Warzone and one for Modern Warfare.
 You don’t have to stick to these rigidly, but they should provide a useful starting point and give you an idea of what the Kilo’s best attachments are.

-Best Kilo 141 loadout Warzone for Warzone
+Best Kilo 141 loadout for Warzone

-First up is our recommended loadout for Warzone.
-Given the size of the Verdansk map, this class focuses on recoil control and utilizes the Kilo's fairly high fire rate and damage output.
+First up is our recommended loadout for Warzone, where the gun has become a mainstay among the best players in the world — as you’ll notice in recent world records.
+Given the size of the Verdansk map, this class focuses on being a ranged AR with comfortably controlled recoil and lethality from distance.

-The most important attachment here is the Singuard Arms 19.8" Prowler barrel.
-While the user's ADS and movement speed will be moderately reduced, the boosts to damage range and recoil control make it more than worthwhile.

-Similarly, the Ranger Foregrip and G.I.
-Mini Reflex will enhance your accuracy, with the latter being the best sight in the game thanks to its viability at all ranges.
-The FORGE TAC Ultralight means you can strafe far faster while ADS, making you a much harder target for your enemies.
+Sacrificing some mobility and ADS speed for recoil control, the Monolothic Suppressor, Singuard Arms 19.8″ Prowler barrel, and Commando Foregrip all help boost the Kilo’s ability to decimate enemies at range.
+Since this gun isn’t blessed with clean iron sights like the Grau’s, a scope like the VLK 3.0x Optic or the G.I.
+Mini Reflex is typically preferred for ease in targeting opponents from afar.

-Finally, the 60 Round Mags offer the ability to take down multiple enemies at once, without slowing the weapon down in the same the 100-round drum does.
+Finally, the 60 Round Mags offer the ability to take down multiple enemies at once, without slowing the weapon down as heavily as the 100-round drum does.

-You'll notice there's no room for a suppressor in this class.
-If you're wary of enemies coming for your red dot after using an un-silenced gun, we'd recommend swapping one out for the stock.
+You’ll notice that this class is without a stock or a rear grip.
+If you want the former for mobility’s sake, you might prefer running an M4-A1 or a CR-56 AMAX anyway.
+As for the rear grip, the Kilo’s recoil control is already comfy enough to warrant a slightly steeper learning curve for the advantages that a 60-round mag and scope grant you.

 Best Kilo 141 class for Modern Warfare